giellalt/lang-sjt/sjt.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-sjt/blob/main/../src/fst/affixes/adjectives.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-sjt/blob/main/../src/fst/affixes/adjectives.lexc)</small>Verb inflection
-# Symbol affixes
+The Ter Sami language verbs inflect in persons.

 * * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-sjt/blob/main/../src/fst/affixes/verbs.lexc)</small>Proper noun inflection
+The Ter Sami language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-sjt/blob/main/../src/fst/affixes/symbols.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-sjt/blob/main/../src/fst/affixes/propernouns.lexc)</small>
 INTRODUCTION TO MORPHOLOGICAL ANALYSER OF Ter Sami LANGUAGE.